IssamLaradji/NeuralNetworks/README.md

 This is a repository containing several state-of-the-art methods in the field of Neural Networks.
-Inspired by scikit-learn style - http://scikit-learn.org/stable/modules/, the code files are meant to be easy-to-use and flexible to different datasets.
+Inspired by scikit-learn style - http://scikit-learn.org/stable/modules/, the code files are easy-to-use and flexible to different datasets.
 Each folder hosts one algorithm with an example file demonstraing its usage.

 Current available algorithms,